domeccleston/sharegpt-app/README.md

-# This repo has been moved:
+# This repo has been moved

 Click [here](https://github.com/domeccleston/sharegpt) to browse the monorepo with code for ShareGPT.